Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Pixels and computers

-Another spin on the Cyber Monday email design is to include pixelated fonts, computers, or windows.
+Another spin on the Cyber Monday email design is to include pixelated fonts, computers, or windows and tabs.

 Here is an example with little playful animations: